Updated: Mar 25

-Protein is also beneficial after your workout (especially if you weight trained) because your muscles are rebuilding throughout the night and into the next day.
+Protein is also beneficial after your workout (especially if you strength trained) because your muscles are rebuilding throughout the night and into the next day.

-IF you are trying to lose fat in your fitness journey, make sure you consume just enough protein and not more; this can cause neo glucogenesis, or the breakdown of non-carbohydrates to produce glucose.
+IF you are trying to lose fat, make sure you consume just enough protein and not more.
+Eating too much protein can cause neo glucogenesis, or the breakdown of non-carbohydrates to produce glucose.